Day 11: Yak Attack

 The theme of today was… mangroves!
 We started off here at Ebiil with another 8 a.m. wake up.
 First up on the agenda today was a lovely talk with Ms. Ann about the importance of mangroves to the community.
 The plant serves as a critical part of indigenous Palauan culture.
 It has medicinal uses, provides building materials in local towns, and offers coastal protection during extreme weather events.

 Once we had learned about the benefits of healthy mangroves in Palau, we set off to do some hands-on exploring.
 We paired up, hopped on some paddle boards, and travelled to the nearby mangroves.
-Upon arrived, we tied off our paddle boards, strapped on our scuba gear, and split into two groups.
+Upon arrival, we tied off our paddle boards, strapped on our snorkel gear, and split into two groups.
 With Omar leading one group and Aki leading the other, we swam on in.
 While there weren’t any sharks, crocodiles, or sting rays to be seen, we still saw some great species.
 Some top spots include a juvenile batfish, lots of crabs, baby barracudas, rabbitfish, and cardinalfish.

 Donika and Micaela snorkeling around the mangroves